 Q: Do Medicare supplement plans include prescription drug coverage?

-However, if you purchased a Medigap policy prior to January 1, 2006 and still have the same plan, your plan may include prescription drug coverage.
-Plans H, I, and J included limited prescription coverage for people who purchased them prior to 2006, although those plans are no longer sold.
+However, if you purchased a Medigap policy prior to January 1, 2006 and still have the same plan, it may include prescription drug coverage.
+Plans H, I, and J included limited prescription coverage for beneficiaries who purchased them prior to 2006, although those plans are no longer sold.
 If you’re in this situation and you want to join a PDP, you must drop the prescription drug coverage from your Medigap since you can’t have two separate prescription drug coverage policies at the same time.

-And although there was a guaranteed issue period for people with pre-2006 Medigap plans to switch to a new Medigap plan and a PPD, if you’re doing that now you’ll probably have to go through medical underwriting for the Medigap plan (unless you qualify for a guaranteed issue right).
+Although there was a guaranteed issue period for people with pre-2006 Medigap plans to switch to a new Medigap plan and a PDP, if you’re doing that now you’ll probably have to go through medical underwriting for the Medigap plan (unless you qualify for a guaranteed issue right).